UK eSIM for Scotland Road Trips and National Parks

 Before you travel, check that your phone supports an eSIM.
 The GSMA device database lists compatible models from every manufacturer.
 For iPhone users, Apple support documentation confirms all models from the iPhone XS onwards work with a UK eSIM.

-Does eSIM work in the Scottish Highlands?
+Does an eSIM work in the Scottish Highlands?

 EE has the widest 4G coverage in rural Scotland by a significant margin.
-Data from Ofcom and independent coverage tools consistently puts EE ahead of the other three networks, especially in the kind of remote areas you will be driving through.
+Data from Ofcom and independent coverage tools consistently puts EE ahead of the other three networks, especially in the kind of remote areas you’ll be driving through.
 O2 is decent in towns but falls away quickly in the glens.
 Three has good speeds where it works, but its rural footprint is smaller.
 Vodafone sits somewhere in the middle.

 Which UK network has the best coverage for eSIM in rural areas?